Early English Books Online Text Creation Partnership presents

 - Approaches to teaching methodology

-The conference is intended as an opportunity to explore the current state of early modern textual studies and editing, and to consider possibilities for the future.
-There will be a particular focus on developing potential for collaborative work through scheduled networking sessions.
+The conference was an opportunity to explore the current state of early modern textual studies and editing, and to consider possibilities for the future.
+There was a particular focus on developing potential for collaborative work through scheduled networking sessions.